Mystical Seven (Wesleyan): Early history

 The Mystical Seven also had a serious academic and philosophical aspect, including public events like bringing Ralph Waldo Emerson to speak at the campus, or later Orestes Brownson, whose address to the society was later published as "Social Reform: An Address Before the Society of the Mystical Seven".

 The Mystical Seven was the first college fraternal organization to admit women, and initiated several during the 1840s.
-Later a law was enacted in the society that allowed the wife of a member to become initiated at that member's discretion.
+Later, a law was enacted in the society that allowed the wife of a member to become initiated at that member's discretion.

 The Mystical Seven expanded to several other universities.
 The chapters of the society were recognized as "temples", with the "Temple of the Wand" being the parent chapter at Wesleyan.
 In 1841, the first temple was founded outside of Wesleyan, when Mystical Seven was established at Emory University.
 Henry Branham brought the society from Wesleyan to Emory, and there interested the president of the university, Augustus Baldwin Longstreet, the humorist author of Georgia Scenes, in membership.
 Branham later became Longstreet's son-in-law.
 Longstreet, his two daughters, and his two sons-in-law were all eventually made Mystics.

 Historical accounts conflict as to whether or not the Temple of the Wand recognized the legitimacy of any of the other temples founded throughout southern universities.
-The Emory and Centenary temples were founded by Wesleyan Mystics, who both claimed approval by the Temple of the Wand.
+The Emory and Centenary College temples were founded by Wesleyan Mystics, who both claimed approval by the Temple of the Wand.
 The Georgia temple (at what was then known as Franklin College) was founded by George McIntosh Troup Hurt, a Mystic alumnus of Emory.
-The founder of the Mississippi temple is not known, but Henry Branham – who was living in Oxford, Mississippi at the time and active in campus politics – was likely involved.
+The founder of the University of Mississippi temple is not known, but Henry Branham, who was living in Oxford, Mississippi at the time and active in campus politics, was likely involved.

-Chapters

-During its first iteration, chapters of the Mystical Seven were as follows.
-Those that merged into other organizations are noted in bold, chapters that went dormant without merger are listed in italics.
+The Mystical Seven society became inactive at Wesleyan in 1861; it had not been meeting as a society since 1858.